BioAssay Express: finding assays (and doing stuff with them)

 As terms are toggled on or off, the list of qualifying assays is updated underneath:

 This feature has been available for awhile, but a couple of modifications have been made recently.
 One of them is an additional column that shows how many compounds are associated with each assay, which is a rather important detail, since the source content tends to include a lot of high throughput primary assays, and a lot of much lower throughput secondary assays of various kinds.
-These are frequently applicable to quite different kinds of studies, and with this interface they can usually filtered out using the appropriate annotation field (assay campaign stage), but they can also be selected explicitly by clicking on the checkbox to the left.
+These are frequently applicable to quite different kinds of studies, and with this interface they can usually be filtered out using the appropriate annotation field (assay campaign stage), but they can also be selected explicitly by clicking on the checkbox to the left.

 Underneath the list of qualifying assays is the visualization feature that is most particularly new – the property grid: